TecDroid-3354/recruit-challenges-2024/README.md

-# Syntax Errors
-The following problem set contains various programs which you must fix.
-These programs contain *syntax errors* which means that they won't compile or produce an unfixable result at runtime.

-You will find problems for the following languages:
+# Steam Scholarship Challenges
+This repo contains a set of problems that candidates for the STEAM scholarship must solve!

+They are available in the following programming languages

 - Java
 - Kotlin
 - C